Thomas Homer-Dixon: The role of hope

 After 2010, Homer-Dixon's work became more prescriptive, focusing on how humanity might address its crises, and in particular on the essential role of the emotion hope.
 These ideas were brought together in the book Commanding Hope: The Power We Have to Renew a World in Peril.

 Views

 In an opinion piece published in The New York Times in April 2013, Homer-Dixon stated that Alberta's oil sands industry "is undermining Canadian democracy" and that "tar sands influence reaches deep into the federal cabinet."
 Homer-Dixon also said that "Canada is beginning to exhibit the economic and political characteristics of a petro-state" and that the oil sands industry "is relentlessly twisting our society into something we don't like."

 In 2022, Homer-Dixon expressed the belief that the United States could be ruled by a right-wing dictator before 2030.

+In 2026, Homer-Dixon co-wrote a column in The Globe and Mail in which he and his co-author argued that Canada should prepare for U.S. President Donald Trump to use military force against Canada.